kxxjxxl/recursi-verse/README.md

 # recursi-verse
 concept of recursion - with its potential for infinite loops, if not handled correctly.

-The Infinite Loop of Divine Algorithms
+The Infinite Loop(s) of Divine Algorithms

 This repository contains a collection of classic recursive functions.
 Recursive functions are functions that call themselves to perform a task, often using a base case to terminate the recursion.
 In this collection, the base case is when `n = 1`.